stefangabos/Zebra_Session/README.md

 ## How to use

 > Note that this class assumes that there is an active connection to a MySQL database and it does not attempt to create one!
-If you really need the class to make a database connection, put the code in the "open" method of the class.*

 ```php
 // first, connect to a database containing the sessions table